danShumway/Git-Tutorial/README.md

 # Git-Tutorial
 Tutorial for Git non-technical.

-I have made a change to this file.
+I have made a change to this file